marcnol/pyHiM/docs/source/index.rst

     Developer guide
     ^^^^^^^^^^^^^^^

-    Saw a typo in the documentation?
-Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving *pyHiM*.
+    The contributing guidelines will guide
+    you through the process of improving *pyHiM*.

     +++